loic-sharma/BaGet/docs/configuration.md

 ## Enable package overwrites

-Normally, BaGet will reject a package upload if the id and version are already taken.
+Normally, BaGetter will reject a package upload if the id and version are already taken.
 You can configure BaGet to overwrite the already existing package by setting `AllowPackageOverwrites`:

 ```json